netsmile/couchtransform/README.md

 The parameters need to follow the standard guidelines for CouchDB views https://wiki.apache.org/couchdb/HTTP_view_API

-If you use the "key" or "keys" query parameters paging will be turned off.
+NOTE: the "keys" query parameter is NOT supported.

 ### The custom transformation function - default nothing